ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 .. attention:: TODO

      Add something on how this relates to the new Problem Reporting and Tracking System (PRTS) setup to report and track hardware issues.

-2 Bug Triage
+Bug Triage
 =============

-.. tip:: Triage
+.. admonition:: Triage

      The process of examining problems in order to decide which ones are the most serious and must be dealt with first.

-In the SKA Project the process of triaging a bug report will assess and set values for
+In the SKA Project the process of triaging a bug report will assess and set values for severity, priority and assignee.

 At the present time SKB bugs that are in the Status “TODO” are triaged by someone in the management teams as soon as possible if they seem (or are labelled) Critical and if they are noticed.
 However, there is no need to wait: All teams and team members are encouraged to triage bugs themselves if they feel able.
 Otherwise remaining SKB bugs in the “TODO” state are triaged at the Bi-weekly Release Management Forum.

-2.1 Values and meanings for Severity and Priority
+Values and meanings for Severity and Priority
 --------------------------------------------------

 =================== =================================================
 Severity            Meaning
 =================== =================================================